gmgeorg/torchlambertw/README.md

 * Goerg (2011). *Lambert W random variables—a new family of generalized skewed distributions with applications to risk estimation.* Ann.
 Appl.
 Stat.
 5 (3) 2197 - 2230, 2011. https://doi.org/10.1214/11-AOAS457

 * Goerg (2015) *The Lambert Way to Gaussianize Heavy-Tailed Data with the Inverse of Tukey’s h Transformation as a Special Case*.
 The Scientific World Journal.
 Volume 2015 | Article ID 909231 | https://doi.org/10.1155/2015/909231

+* Goerg (2016) *Rebuttal of the 'Letter to the Editor' of Annals of Applied Statistics on Lambert W x F Distributions and the IGMM Algorithm*. https://arxiv.org/abs/1602.02200

 * Käärik, Meelis & Selart, Anne & Puhkim, Tuuli & Tee, Liivika.
 (2023). *Lambert W random variables and their applications in loss modelling*. https://arxiv.org/pdf/2307.05644.pdf